 [2014] Achievement: Narrative – please describe achievements at the output level, taking into account all activities

-Microfinance Project Transition draft MoU between the Ministry of Co-Operatives and UNDP was submitted in December 10, 2013 and made 2 revisions - in February and in May 2014.

-Asset transfer agreement to be signed between UNDP and PGMF has also been submitted to Ministry of Co-Operatives for government review in December 10th 2013 and resubmitted the final version in February 2014.

 UNDP Micro-finance operations and ownership transferred to Pact Global Microfinance Fund, a subsidiary of Pact Inc. The Signing ceremony of UNDP Microfinance Project-End Memorandum of Understanding and Asset Transfer Agreement & Project Closing Meeting was held at the Hotel Royal Ace in Nay Pyi Taw on the 4th June 2014.

+The assets disposition letter for GRET and Save the Children were sent on the 24th September 2014 and received back from GRET dated 25th September 2014.

+Notification to refund unspent fund/ advance outstanding sent to GRET and PACT/PGMF on the 1st September 2014.

 How has the gender dimension been addressed: Please describe specific results achieved in the area of gender mainstreaming (if any) with a brief narrative